How Mandibular Distraction Works

 The goal of mandibular distraction is to provide the baby a normal-sized jaw that allows him or her to eat, breathe and sleep normally.
 Most babies go on to have normal jaw growth and meet their speech and developmental milestones.

 We have an entire team dedicated to supporting families through the distraction process, including neonatologists, otolaryngologists, geneticists, plastic surgeons, anesthesiologists, pulmonologists, gastroenterologists, dietitians, NICU nurses, and therapists, all working together to achieve the best results for patients and families.

 No matter the need, CHOC has the pediatric expertise for every step along the way in a baby’s care and development.
-The NICU works closely with the CHOC Feeding Program and the CHOC Sleep Disorder Center to further evaluate and treat a baby whose condition affects their ability to eat and sleep safely after the distraction surgical procedure.
+The NICU works closely with the Feeding Program and the Sleep Center to further evaluate and treat a baby whose condition affects their ability to eat and sleep safely after the distraction surgical procedure.
 Parents and families are vital members of the team as well and are partners in every stage of their baby’s care.